kongzii/SwiftXGBoost/README.md

 ### Package

-Add dependency in your your `Package.swift`
+Add a dependency in your your `Package.swift`

 ```swift
 .package(url: "https://github.com/kongzii/SwiftXGBoost.git", from: "0.0.0"),